 I am a fully qualified integrative counsellor and currently see clients at my home in Bridport.
-I can also offer telephone or on-line counselling during the current Coronavirus pandemic to anyone who is self-isolating or who would prefer to work this way.
+I can also offer telephone or on-line counselling during to anyone who is self-isolating or who would prefer to work this way.

 Being an integrative counsellor means that I work with more than one theoretical model and I can be flexible, drawing on the ideas and techniques that will be most helpful for each individual.
 For instance, I may ask you to draw or write something if it seems appropriate to, as I believe creativity can give us new ways in to seeing things.